-SUBJECT: Other LEA GOAL:
+SUBJECT: Other

-80 of our students qualify as Socioeconomically disadvantaged, as evidenced by our numbers who are are on Free and Reduced Lunch.
-This is a decrease down from 86 last year.
-This number reflects 17.9% of our student body.
-In addition, 16% of our 7th grade class has an overall performance percentage of less than 70% across all their classes (24 students).
-8% of our 8th grade class has an overall average of less than 70% (15 students) and 3% of our 9th grade class has less than 70% average (6 students).
+118 of our students qualify as Socioeconomically Disadvantaged, which represents 15.65% of our student body.
+In addition, 12.9% of our 7th grade class has an overall performance percentage of less than 70% across all their classes (18 students).
+13% of our 8th grade class has an overall average of less than 70% (19 students) and 12.8% of our 9th grade class has less than 70% average (22 students).
 Some of these students are served through a variety of different support mechanisms, such as Special Education or 504s or EL support services, but some of these students represent our underserved or students "in the gap."

 SMART Goal: These students are our at risk or "Gap" students.
-Each year we will review grade data and follow our RTI practice of seeking support for these students--which also includes interventions such as AVID, tutoring, Student Study Space and smaller math class sizes for our most at-risk math students.
+Each year we will review grade data and follow our RTI practice of seeking support for these students--which also includes interventions such as AVID, tutoring, and smaller class sizes in our math classes that serve the lower levels.
+Student Study Space continues to be a pivotal tool in serving the needs of our students at risk, but we are seeing that the students who attend tend to be our more succesful students.
+Our primary goal this year will be to look for ways to redesign our Targeted Student Intervention (TSI) to better target our students in the gap, using a search and serve model rather than a our current model.

 Our local and state data (CST) indicate that our struggling populations are Latino, EL, SED and Special Education students.
-We do have other students who do not fit into these categories but receive 2 or more D's and F's on their quarter and semestser grade reports.
+We do have other students who do not fit into these categories but receive 2 or more D's and F's on their quarter and semester grade reports.
+In this year's 5x5; we see that overall, our students score in the high status in ELA, but have declined in the 15-16 school year.
+Specifically, our students of disability and those who fall into the socioeconomically disadvantaged scored low, and declined this year in ELA.
+In Mathematics, we see similar results.
+Our students score in the very high status, but saw a small decline from the previous year.
+For both our students with disability, and our hispanic subgroups, they scored in the low status, and saw significant declines.

-Emerson needs to focus on the percent of our population which is not succeeding--this is based on an analysis of the STAR data which was disaggregated by ethnicity.
-We have a number of classes designed to support students in the gap: In addition to After School Study Space which supports all students academically regardless of need, we offer AVID at all three grade levels, Reading Lab for all three grade levels, and a new course called Math Clinic, which is designed to focus targeted support for 9th graders who are struggling below grade level in Math.
+Emerson needs to focus on the percent of our population which is not succeeding--this is based on an analysis of the SBAC data, our 5x5 placement grid, and our Academic Dashboard which was disaggregated by both ethnicity and subgroup.
+We have a number of classes designed to support students in the gap: In addition to the new model of our intervention program which supports all students academically regardless of need, we offer AVID at all three grade levels, Reading Lab for all three grade levels, and a new course called Math Clinic, which is designed to focus targeted support for students who are struggling below grade level in Math.
+We will continue to offer after school Library services and offer the library as a location for students for quiet study Monday-Thursday until 5pm, staffed by library technicians.
+We will need to target our SED students, and our hispanic/latino students in both ELA and math.